-- All components of the EAL 5 package including the class ASE as defined in the CC (see also part C of this report) - The components ALC\DVS.2 and AVA\VAN.5 augmented for this TOE evaluation.
+- All components of the EAL 5 package including the class ASE as defined in the CC (see also part C of this report) - The components ASE_TSS.2, AVA_VAN.5 and ALC_DVS.2 augmented for this TOE evaluation.

-As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0608-2010, re-use of specific evaluation tasks was possible.
-The focus of this re-evaluation was on RSA, ECC and SHA (Please compare Table 1).
+As the evaluation work performed for this certification procedure was carried out as a re-evaluation based on the certificate BSI-DSZ-CC-0555-2009, re-use of specific evaluation tasks was possible.
+The focus of this re-evaluation was the extension of the life cycle and the re-assessment.
+The extension of the life cycles includes an additional wafer production site and a new assembly sites.
+In this context als the verification of the devices from the additional production site as well as up to date side channel analysis as well as fault analysis were part of the re-evaluation.